apexad/Wordpress-Plugin-Secure-Hidden-Login/readme.txt

 2. A Screenshot of the Settings screen (on a site with User Registraion disabled)

 == Changelog ==

+= 0.9.1 =

+* Renamed some CSS classes to prevent conflict with other plugins (like Sidebar Login)

 = 0.9 =